loganphillips792/homelab/docker/README.md

 _Note:_ if all containers are running but homepage.homelab is not working, run `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder` and then try again

+_NOTE_: If running on Mac OS, make sure `Use kernel networking for UDP` is NOT selected in Docker Desktop _settings > Resources > Network_

 # Deploying on Proxmox

 1. Create Ubuntu VM